Is PowerPoint the first thing you turn to when you are called on to present?

 Simon Sinek is different

-At Mindful Presenter we use TED.com (Technology, Education and Design) videos in our presentation training workshops.
+At Mindful Presenter we often share TED.com (Technology, Education and Design) videos in our presentation training workshops.

-It helps delegates to evaluate what works (and doesn’t work) in terms of style, structure and approach.
+It helps delegates to evaluate what works well (and doesn’t work so well) in terms of style, structure and approach.

 In this video you will see that there is so much we can all learn from ditching the slide deck.